EmpowerCourse/chikn-tinder-api/README.md

 - `id`: The ID of the chicken to downdoot (required).

 Upon success, the API will respond with the updated chicken object and a success message.
 If the chicken is not found, the API will respond with a 404 status code and a message indicating that the chicken was not found.

+### `DELETE /delete`
+This endpoint deletes a chicken.
+The request body should be a JSON object with the following property:

+- `id``: The ID of the chicken to delete (required).
+-
+Upon success, the API will respond with a success message.
+If the chicken is not found, the API will respond with a 404 status code and a message indicating that the chicken was not found.

 ## Errors